-- Mineral wools Mineral wools such as Rockwool or Knauf are widely used.
+- Mineral wools such as Rockwool or Knauf are widely used.
 These tend to be available as semi-rigid batts or quilts.

-- Natural materials Sheep’s wool, woodfibre insulation or cork (try Ty Mawr) are good options for people looking for good levels of breathability and those interested in the eco-credentials of a product.
+- Natural materials such as sheep’s wool, woodfibre insulation or cork (try Ty Mawr) are good options for people looking for good levels of breathability and those interested in the eco-credentials of a product.
 Natural materials do not ‘gas-off’ (release toxins) either.

 - It is cheaper than external wall insulation (up to 50% less)